satriahrh/cocoa-fruit/agentic/HTTP_API_README.md

 **Endpoint:** `GET /ws`

 **Description:** WebSocket connection for real-time communication.
-Subscribes to message broker.
+One connection per device only.

 **Authentication:** JWT token required (same as HTTP endpoints)

+**Connection Limits:**
+- One WebSocket connection per device ID
+- Duplicate connections will be rejected with HTTP 409

 **Headers:**
 ```